Why would game industry veteran Phil Harrison join Google?

 — Phil Harrison (@MrPhilHarrison) January 22, 2018

-Harrison ran research and development and first party worldwide studios for Sony’s PlayStation business.
+Harrison ran research and development and first-party worldwide studios for Sony’s PlayStation business.
 He left that position in 2008, and he began investing in game companies via London Venture Partners.
-In 2012, he became a corporate executive at Microsoft’s Xbox business, and he left that position in April 2015.
+In 2012, he became a corporate executive at Microsoft’s Xbox company, and he left that position in April 2015.
 At that point, he formed Alloy Platform Industries and became an investor in tech and games startups.
 He invested in Dream Reality, a maker of virtual reality experiences.

-I think that it’s a good time to start speculating about what’s coming in the future, and a number of people I know in the game business are already doing that.
+I think that it’s a good time to start speculating about what’s coming in the future, and a number of people I know in the game industry are already doing that.
 Harrison is the sort of figure who could marshal Google’s resources and enable it to enter the game console business.
 I don’t know if that is happening, but that would be a delightful rumor to try to confirm.

 I interviewed Harrison last year at the Gamelab event in Spain.
 Since he was on the sidelines of the console wars, he wasn’t shy about sharing his opinions on what was happening in the competition among the major game platform companies.